-Access to clean and safe water is something we should all be entitled to.
+We should all be entitled to access clean and safe water.
 And for a good reason.
 Across the world, trust in drinking water is declining.
-That’s why many people suspecting contaminated water in their homes choose to invest in a home water purifier.
+As a result, many people suspecting contaminated water in their homes choose to invest in a home water purifier.
+In this article, we dive into why you need to purify your water at home and what considerations you need to take before investing in a home water purifier.

 Do you need a water purifier for your home?